szattila98/veryrezsi/DEV.md

 ## Starting backend for client

-- To run the complete backend (database & server), use `docker-compose up -d database server`, the database will be available at port 3306 and the server on 8000
+- To run the complete backend (database & server), use `docker-compose up -d database server mailhog`, the database will be available at port 3306 and the server on 8000
 - The build will take some time at first and on changes, consequent runs will be much faster thanks to docker caching
 - It can be used as a backend for frontend development, the server is built in release mode, so it is smaller and highly optimized